aws-samples/ec2-lamp-server/README.md

 Provision [Amazon EC2](https://aws.amazon.com/ec2/) web server with Apache/Nginx, PHP, MySQL/MariaDB/PostgreSQL, and/or WordPress/Moodle.

 ## Description
 [LAMP](https://aws.amazon.com/what-is/lamp-stack/) is an acronym for the operating system, Linux; the web server, Apache; the database server, MySQL (or MariaDB); and the programming language, PHP.
 It is a common open source web platform for many of the web's popular applications.
 Variations include LEMP which replaces web server with Nginx, LAPP which replaces database server with PostgreSQL, and LEPP which uses Nginx and PostgreSQL.
-According to [W3Techs](https://w3techs.com/) more than [70%](https://w3techs.com/technologies/overview/programming_language) of websites use PHP.
+According to [W3Techs](https://w3techs.com/), [more than 70%](https://w3techs.com/technologies/overview/programming_language) of websites use PHP, and [more than 40%](https://w3techs.com/technologies/overview/content_management) of websites use WordPress.

 This repo provides [CloudFormation](https://aws.amazon.com/cloudformation/) templates to provision EC2 instances with option to specify PHP version, web server and database engine, and [WordPress](https://wordpress.org/) or [Moodle](https://moodle.org/) installation.
-The instances can be used deployment of PHP based web applications, or for application development.
+The instances can be used to deploy PHP based web applications, or for application development.

 ## Demo